OliverDrechsler/front_door_intercom_automation/docs/How_to_start_FDIA_Docker_container_on_Raspberry_Pi.md

   fdia:local
 ```

-## Start the container from GHCR
+## Start the Container from GHCR

-If the image was published by GitHub Actions, use the package from GHCR.
+If the image is published by GitHub Actions, you can pull and run it from GitHub Container Registry.

 Example: